 San Diego is a big city that has a small town feel with perfect year round weather, making it easy to understand how this gorgeous SoCal city became the 7th largest in the United States.
 San Diego stole my heart in February 2018 when I visited for the first time as an adult, so I was grateful to return for 5 more days before the start of my Semester at Sea voyage last month.

-From downtown to natural scenery to neighborhoods, my 3 day travel itinerary of San Diego will make sure that you visit all the best things that San Diego has to offer!
+My 3 day San Diego itinerary will make sure that you visit all the best this city has to offer!

 Morning: USS Midway Museum